 - Best Paper, NSDI, 2008: Consensus Routing: The Internet as a Distributed System

 In 2012, I completed my Ph.D. in the Department of Computer Science at the University of Washington, advised by Tom Anderson and Arvind Krishnamurthy.
 For my dissertation, I built systems that can help service providers improve Internet availability and performance and that are deployable on today's Internet.
 After that, I worked for half a year at Google's Seattle office, as part of a great team tasked with making the mobile web fast.
 I greatly enjoyed the opportunity and learned a lot.
-I joined USC in 2012.
+I joined USC in 2012, and I was named Andrew and Erna Viterbi Early Career Chair in 2016.